Rise-Vision/rise-vision-apps/README.md

 - Create a new  subcompany *"Jenkins Unsubscribed Subcompany"*
 - Under *"Jenkins Unsubscribed Subcompany"* create a new  subcompany *"E2E SUBCOMPANY - UNSUBSCRIBED"*

-### Staging summary
+## Deployment Environments

-When pushing changes to chore/fix/feature branches, a staging environment needs to be indicated at the end of the commit message.
+When pushing changes to chore/, fix/ or feature/ branches, a staging environment needs to be indicated at the end of the commit message.
 The format is [stage-x], with x ranging from 1 to 20.

 You can also push changes to a stage/ branch, which will stage directly and skip running unit and e2e test.

 You can also push changes to a beta/ branch, which will stage a production version of the app.
 This requires the build's unit and e2e tests to pass.

-#### Staging Assignments by Team

-Please check the staging assignment in [this article](https://help.risevision.com/hc/en-us/articles/360001203463-Apps-Stage-Environments).

 #### Check which Stage is in Use